cjohansen/replicant-docs/content/nil.md

 isn't a problem, but if you have CSS transitions or life-cycle events on any of these nodes, the difference would be noticable.

-In short: Using explicit `nil`s to stand in for failed conditionals and similar situations helps Replicant make better decisions.
+Using explicit `nil`s to stand in for failed conditionals and similar situations helps Replicant make better decisions.

 Note that you could achieve the same effect without the explicit `nil` by adding [`:replicant/key`](/keys/) to the last `p`.
 Explicit `nil`s reduce the